aaronbloomfield/ics/hws/hw-buffer.md

 }
 ```

 All it does is print out the address of a scoped variable, which means the variable is on the stack.
 We would expect that the variable is at the same position on the stack, relative to the top, for each execution.
-We compile it (via `gcc -o stack-addr stack-addr.c`) and run it a number of times:
+We compile it (via `gcc -o stack_addr stack_addr.c`) and run it a number of times:

 ```
-$ ./stack-addr
+$ ./stack_addr
 9dbfc92c
-$ ./stack-addr
+$ ./stack_addr
 773ee00c
-$ ./stack-addr
+$ ./stack_addr
 b4f4c21c
-$ ./stack-addr
+$ ./stack_addr
 e811414c
-$ ./stack-addr
+$ ./stack_addr
 0f0e077c
-$ ./stack-addr
+$ ./stack_addr
 be185c6c
 $
 ```